BlanketSet -- A clinical real-world in-bed action recognition and qualitative semi-synchronised MoCap dataset: Methods

 \subsection{Movement Sequences}

 Each movement sequence consists of switching between a few positions repeatedly, each recording contains 20 position changes.
-The emphasis was on ensuring that the motions were repeated properly over ensuring they were done perfectly as described, it was deemed more important to have consistency within each set of recordings than within the dataset as a whole.
+The emphasis was on ensuring that the motions were repeated properly over ensuring they were done perfectly as described.
 In order to cover all the variations of the controlled variables, each sequence was repeated 9 times, once for every combination of BIP and blanket.
 The semi-controlled variables were changed with the blanket, such that for every recording with one BIP, there be recordings with the other BIPs and no other changed variables.

 After careful consideration, 8 motion sequences were selected, 5 involving the legs and 4 involving the arms (1 involving both the arms and the legs).
 Each of them was given a code name, as well as a number.
 They are displayed in figure \ref{fig:movall}.